sonu-paswan/NIT_intern_structured/README.md

 ```
 ---
 ### About Project
-- Example of website for an Institute that is collectively made our team members
+- Example of a website for an institute that is collectively made by our team members

 ### project team members
 - Sonu Paswan